A new framework for constrained optimization via feedback control of Lagrange multipliers: First method: PI-CMO

 \subsection{Illustrative example}

-To complete the analysis, we present an example that illustrates how the tuning of $K_i$ and $K_p$ may affect the convergence rate, and we compare the results to the case $K_p=0$, namely PDGD.
-Let us consider the simple optimization problem
+To complete the analysis, we present an example that illustrates how the tuning of $K_i$ and $K_p$ may affect the convergence rate.
+We also compare the results to the case $K_p=0$, representing PDGD.
+Let us consider the univariate optimization problem

 where $w>0$.
-By applying the PI control, the corresponding closed-loop dynamics is
+The PI-CMO dynamics for this problem is

 This is a second-order CT linear time-invariant system

 with

 The eigenvalues of $\mathrm{A}$ are